 - Cooperation and communication with clients, stakeholders and product users.
 Description of the users with help of value proposition canvas and personas.

-- Close collaboration with development team(s).
+- Close collaboration with the development team(s).

 - Synchronization with other product owners in case the product is developed by multiple teams.